pantelis-classes/docs.collaborative-robotics/environments/aws/ec2/_index.md

 ## Debugging

-For debugging code, use c9 development instances.
+For debugging code, use AWS cloud 9 development environments .
 Select Ubuntu 18.04 or 20.04 instances.
 They will provide a native linux environment to do your work.

 ## EC2 instances